adshao/brc-721/README.md

 * For token ID 1, the metadata is located at `https://ipfs.io/abc/1`

-Deploy NFT with onchain metadata:
+Deploy NFT with onchain metadata and make the collection immutable:

 ``` json
 {